 How often health and safety concerns are found.

-The types of health and safety concerns that are found and addressed.
+The types of health and safety concerns that are found and the measures used to address those concerns.

 How often the programs are able to address (vs. unable to address) any health and safety concerns that are found and why.